Create a signature rule

 - from any web browser, by logging in at app.codetwo.com,

-- by installing and launching a Windows desktop application – the Manage Signatures App.
+- (optional) by installing and launching a Windows desktop application – the Manage Signatures App.

-- a server-side signature rule that adds a signature after an email is sent from any email client or device,
+- a server-side signature rule adds a signature after an email is sent from any email client or device.

-- a client-side signature rule that adds a signature in Outlook as users compose their emails.
-For users to see and use this signature, they need to have the CodeTwo Signatures Add-in for Outlook deployed on their machines.
+- a client-side signature rule adds a signature in Outlook as users compose their emails.
+For users to see and use this signature, you need to deploy a signatures add-in in their Outlook.

 For more information about the available signature modes, see this article.

 Log in to app.codetwo.com or launch the Manage Signatures App from the Windows Start menu (make sure you followed all the configuration steps for the server-side mode).
 To add a new server-side signature rule, click the Add () button in the SIGNATURE RULES section and select Add server-side signature rule (Fig. 1.).

 The first tab - Overview - lets you fill in the name of your signature rule and add an optional description (Fig. 2.).